remysaissy/lorm/README.md

 - No automatic schema migrations (use SQLx migrations or other tools)
 - No relationships/joins (use SQLx for complex queries)
-- Requires `Default` trait on structs for most operations
 - Primary key field name detection is attribute-based, not convention-based

 ## When to Use Lorm